Life Insurance Claim Delays and Denials » Life Insurance Lawyer Serving NJ

 There may be cases where a policyholder has chosen to list only one of their children as a beneficiary on their life insurance policy.
 Although the beneficiary will not be able to add their siblings to the policy after the policyholder’s death, there’s nothing stopping them from sharing their benefits once they pay out.

-In general, it can be difficult to contest last minute changes made to a life insurance policy.
+In general, it can be difficult to contest last-minute changes made to a life insurance policy.
 Policyholders can change beneficiaries while they are alive as long as they are of sound mind and not under duress when they make the changes.

 Irrevocable beneficiaries, however, are an exception to this role.
 The term irrevocable beneficiary usually refers to the policyholder’s spouses and children.
 Divorce or estrangement does not remove this status.
 An irrevocable beneficiary must approve all policy changes that affect their benefits.
 Some policies may even require them to consent to all changes.